Program availability

 Develop an understanding of mental health assessment, diagnosis and intervention.
 Learn theories of human behavior, trauma, and diversity—and how to apply this knowledge to mental health provision and wellbeing.

-Discover policies and laws related to mental health systems and become familiar with the service delivery structure of public and private mental health facilities.
+Discover interventions, policies and laws related to mental health systems and become familiar with the service delivery structure of public and private mental health facilities.

 Medical Social Work